hugofdevoteam/qudiniApp-configuration/README.md

 This project is heavily based on the code already produced to populate the qudini app, the main changes are refactor of possible deprecated methods, addiction on basic logging instead of STDOUT and possible runner customizations.

-The primary intend of project this to try to decouple this code from the test project and this way to act has a standalone with the possibility of allowing further config customization and extension.
+The primary intend of this project is decoupling this code from the test project and this way to act has a standalone with the possibility of allowing further config customization and extension.

 Being a standalone allows the most generic QudiniApp configurations to be run only once and not by test suite, which